Personal-event memory: Relation to other types of memory

 Episodic memory and personal-event memories both are recollections of an event in one's life.
 A personal-event memory is a more specific type of episodic memory in that there is more detail and sensory qualities to a personal-event memory.
+Flashbulb Memories are memories for emotionally and personally significant events that are vivid and long lasting.

 Both flashbulb memory and personal-event memory contain highly vivid details and sensory qualities for a specific moment in time.
 They both also have a belief in accuracy of the event remembered.
-However, while flashbulb memories focus on events that are extremely striking and focus on the reception of shocking news, personal-event memories can include a wide variety of events that simply just stand out in the mind.
-A study (Talarico and Rubin, 2003) found a steady decrease in the accuracy and number of details remembered from a flashbulb memory after several months following the event.
+When it comes to flashbulb memories, the most aspect that solidifies the formation is the personal attachment and context to the news or event, and the subjective elements rather than the event.
+For example, 9/11 is a common flashbulb memory due to the fact that it had subjective environmental, personal, and historical context to each individual old enough to remember the event.
+This study conducted research that found a steady decrease in the accuracy and number of details remembered from a flashbulb memory after several months following the event.
 Although this study found a decrease in recalled accuracy and number of from flashbulb memories, there is a similar study that explains that these memories are more resistant to fading than memories of other personal events at the time that the flashbulb memory was retained.
+This contradictory data indicates how information about these types of memories are ripe with debate and require more research.

+Common examples of flashbulb memories are typically derived from negative and traumatizing events.
+However, a study was conducted that focused on the formation of positive flashbulb memories for personal events and aimed to compare and contrast negative and positive events.
+This study found that receiving an invitation to join a prestigious university-wide social organization (the studied positive event) did, in fact, form a flashbulb memory.
+Additionally, the ratings of confidence, belief in accuracy, and knowledge of setting were unexpectedly well above average memory formation, and these positive flashbulb memories were rated above the negative flashbulb memories.
+Another example of contradictory data, is that this study indicated that the positive event memories were more stable and consistent over time.